 The workshop was organized into three panels each with a specific task:

 It is currently estimated that about half of the population in the USA and Europe will die from ATCVD, which is poised to become the number one cause of death globally.
 Despite this enormous public health impact, our understanding and treatment strategies regarding ATCVD remain inadequate.
 These sobering facts make ATCVD a central research priority of the NHLBI.
 This workshop addressed the important roles that the 3 Is play in the initiation and progression of ATCVD.
 Its goal was to spur public and private interests in developing novel targeted therapies to reduce this public health burden.
 Multidisciplinary experts in the field reviewed the background data in areas of (1) inflammation and AT, (2) immune interactions in AT, (3) infection and AT, and 4) interplay of the 3 Is in AT.
 The workshop derived a consensus on the opportunities, and provided recommendations for research involving the 3Is in AT, its biomarkers, and therapeutic approaches that would target new signaling pathways and networks.
-The agenda and other materials can be found here.

 The public health costs of ATCVD are staggering.
 Effective research and therapeutic approaches are crucially needed.
 Based considerably on NHLBI funded research over decades, inflammation is now understood to play a major role in every stage of the atherothrombotic process that is the underlying cause of most cardiovascular (CV) events.
 While LDL cholesterol has been proven to play a causal role in atherogenesis and LDL lowering strategies are highly effective, half of all heart attacks and strokes occur among individuals without overt elevations of cholesterol level.
 Recent epidemiological and clinical studies, therefore, have focused on inflammatory biomarkers and have established the role of proinflammatory cytokines such as interleukins 1 (IL-1) and 6 (IL-6) and tumor necrosis factor alpha (TNF-alpha) in the AT and coronary artery disease (CAD).
 While the underlying molecular mechanisms linking these markers to AT and CAD remain uncertain, clinical evidence has accumulated demonstrating that inflammatory biomarkers such as high-sensitivity CRP (hs-CRP) predict risk of recurrent as well as initial CV events.
 However, currently available therapies are insufficient to stem the proinflammatory cytokine-mediated AT and CAD.